K1utzer/Chess.com-bot/README.md

 It uses the Stockfish13 engine and image detection (opencv)

-Download Stockfish engine [here](https://stockfishchess.org/), add it to the stockfish folder and put the filename in the
+Download Stockfish engine [here](https://stockfishchess.org/), add it to the stockfish folder and put the filename in the config